expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 ### `MediaLibrary.presentPermissionsPickerAsync()`

 **Available only on iOS >= 14.** Allows the user to update the assets which your app has access to.
-It displays a system modal only if permissions were `granted` and the `accessPrivileges` is equal to `limited`.
+The system modal is displayed only if a user originally selected the `limited` access to the media library.

 #### Returns